mozilla/mig/doc/modules.rst

 single Go package to implement multiple modules, simply by registering different Modulers with different names.

-The sole method of a Moduler creates a new object to represent a "run" of the module, implementing the ``modules.Runner`` interface:
+The sole method of a Moduler creates a new instance to represent a "run" of the module, implementing the ``modules.Runner`` interface:

 .. code:: go